Cookies & Cups > Recipes > Breakfast > Moist Banana Bread Crumb Cake

 1. Cake: Preheat oven to 350°F. Coat a 9×13 baking dish with baking spray, set aside

-2. In a medium bowl whisk together flour, baking powder and salt.
+2. In a medium bowl, whisk together flour, baking powder, and salt.
 Set aside.

-3. In a large bowl stir together the mashed bananas, butter, sugar, eggs and vanilla until mixed well.
+3. In a large bowl, stir together the mashed bananas, butter, sugar, eggs, and vanilla until mixed well.

 4. Add in the flour mixture and milk in alternating portions and stir until combined.
 Set batter aside while you make your crumb mixture.

-5. Crumb Filling/Topping: In a large bowl combine the cold, cubed butter, light brown sugar, and flour using a fork or pastry cutter until a coarse crumb forms.
+5. Crumb Filling/Topping: In a large bowl, combine the cold, cubed butter, light brown sugar, and flour using a fork or pastry cutter until a coarse crumb forms.

 6. Assemble: Pour 1/2 of the batter into the prepared pan.
 Top with 1/3 of the crumb mixture.
-Cover the filling with the remaining batter and then top with remaining crumb mixture.
+Cover the filling with the remaining batter and then top with the remaining crumb mixture.

 7. Bake for 50-55 minutes until the center is set and a toothpick comes out clean.

-8. If desired mix powdered sugar and milk together and drizzle on top of slightly cooled cake.
+8. If desired, mix powdered sugar and milk together and drizzle on top of slightly cooled cake.

 9. Can be served warm or at room temperature.